mfargas/weather-app/README.md

 ```

 #### May 2022
 *I updated this and was able to find a free OpenWeatherMap API url that pulls data when you search a city.
 Initially I was using a url that called for latitude and longitude, for that reason I downloaded React-Geocode to my package.json.
-I may used that package library in the
+I may use that package library in the
 future, perhaps to create a GeoLocation button to get the user's precise
 latitude and longitude coordinates for a more personalized search.*